Banpreet-Aulakh/Banpreet-Aulakh.github.io/index.md

+# Introduction & Education

-# Hi, I'm Banpreet.
-Welcome to my GitHub.io Standin Site!
+## Hi, I'm Banpreet.
+Welcome to my GitHub Standin Site!

 I'm currently a 4th Year Computing Science student at SFU.
 I also have a diploma in Electrical and Computer Engineering Technology specializing in Power Systems and Industrial Controls!
 As I continue my programming journey I hope I can update this domain to look better, but until then It's just a template.